-The Future Cities Laboratory (FCL) is a transdisciplinary research centre focused on urban sustainability in a global frame.
+The Future Cities Laboratory (FCL) is a transdisciplinary research programme focused on sustainable urbanisation on different scales in a global perspective, laying the foundation for a new form of urban studies programme.
+FCL is co-initiated by the ETH departments of Architecture (DArch) and Civil Engineering (DBaug).
 It is the first research programme of the Singapore-ETH Centre for Global Environmental Sustainability (SEC).
 It is home to a community of over 100 PhD, postdoctoral and Professorial researchers working on diverse themes related to future cities and environmental sustainability.

 Cities accommodate more people today than at any point in history.
 Cities are more interconnected than ever before.
 Cities concentrate some of the most intractable of contemporary social, political and economic dilemmas.
 And, as substantial consumers of energy and producers of greenhouse gases, cities are central to the project for global environmental sustainability.
 But successful cities are also, more than ever, the engines of national and transnational economies, sites of diversity and creativity, and centres of innovation and entrepreneurship.
 As such, cities are likely to be the places where the challenges of urbanisation and environmental sustainability will be most productively addressed.